Latin word order: Initial focus

 Occasionally, the focus can be given extra emphasis by being placed before the topic.
 In the following pair of sentences, the focus of one is at the beginning, and of the other at the end:

-Samia mihī māter fuit; ea habitābāt Rhodī.
+Samia mihī māter fuit; ea habitābat Rhodī.

 "My mother was Samian; (but at that time) she was living in Rhodes."

 In the sentence below from Livy, the sentence topic ("that year") and discourse topic ("the war") are in the middle of the sentence.
 The fact that war was waged on both land and sea is a weak focus placed in penultimate position; but the new and surprising information is that the number of Roman legions was no fewer than 23, and this comes at the beginning of the sentence before the topic:

 tribus et vīgintī legiōnibus Rōmānīs eō annō bellum terrā marīque est gestum.

 "That year war was waged on land and sea with (no fewer than) 23 Roman legions."